ablwr/ablwr.github.io/_posts/2020-05-14-notes-on-exploring-the-vasulka-pdf-archive.md

 tags: [programming, personal, recurse center, small projects, webdev]
 ---

+Update: Project page is [now up, here](http://bits.ashleyblewer.com/vasulka/)!
+Go there if you want demos and a high-level overview of this project.

 In anticipation of Recurse Center's Never Graduate Week (essentially an alumni week time of celebration), a week I had planned to take off from work, I started to think of projects that might fit well into the scope of just one week, both at the angle of R&D work but also technical work.
 Stumbling through old notes (where my R&D projects hibernate), I came across the [Vasulka PDF Archive](http://vasulka.org/archive/sitemap.html), an open collection of documents from Steina and Woody Vasulka, video artists and founders of The Kitchen art space.

 I think it's incredible to have acces to a collection like this, just plopped down on the web.
 I think this collection was arranged and digitized in 2010 or something, and that's apparent from the web design, which hasn't been updated since.
 We've come a really long way in the past ten years on the web, and meaningful archival access -- something I'm super passionate about, obviously! -- can be so much more than just links.